 Gift to Self

-A book of short stories and snippets that show how surprisingly easy it is to treat and feel yourSelf.
+A collection of short stories and memory snippets that show how surprisingly easy it is to treat and feel yourSelf.

 Gift to Self

 On one such occasion of hitting my limit, I asked mySelf how on earth I was supposed to carve out any peace and quiet for me in a place that personified the exact opposite.